 Do All Tattoos Fade?

 All tattoos fade at one point or another.
-However, tattoos will fade at different rates depending on a number of factors.
-These include sunlight, ink quality, body placement and aftercare habits, among others.
+However, tattoos will fade at different rates depending on several factors, including include sunlight, ink quality, body placement and aftercare habits.

 All is not lost, however.
-By listening to our advice, you’ll be much better prepared when it comes to combating the evils of time and keeping your tattoo looking clearer and crisper for as long as possible.
+By listening to our advice, you’ll be much better prepared to combat the evils of time and keep your tattoo looking clearer and crisper for as long as possible.

 What Factors Fade My Tattoo?

 The good news is that not all tattoos deteriorate in the same way or at the same speed.
-How you treat your tattoos will affect their longevity.
-It’s important to realize that your habits will affect the quality of your tattoo.
+How you treat your tattoo will affect its longevity.
+It’s important to realize that your habits now will affect the quality of your tattoo years down the line.

 Poor Aftercare